Application process for international opportunities

 Please note that the host university may have restrictions that affect which student can be awarded a place, including prior knowledge, language proficiency, level of study or grades.

-Once you have been awarded a place, you will be sent instructions on how to log in to the online application system and accept or decline your place.
+If you have been awarded a place, you will be sent instructions on how to log in to SoleMove and accept or decline your place.
 If you do not accept, you will lose your place.

-If you have been assigned and accepted a place in the regular application round, you are not eligible to apply in the spare place application round.
+If you have been assigned and confirmed a place in the regular application round, you are not eligible to apply in the spare place application round.

-If you choose to decline an offer for a place before the deadline, it will not affect your chances for a new exchange, should you choose to apply in the future.
+If you choose to cancel an offer for a place before the deadline, it will not affect your chances for a new exchange, should you choose to apply in the future.

 If you do not receive a place